 Participants also reported closely monitoring other potential external infection risks, such as via injecting equipment, or dirt and bacteria in the injecting environment.
 Some participants, such as Alex (38, Qld), described monitoring ‘exposed surface[s]’, and avoiding touching sterile injecting equipment, such as the syringes and vials containing his PIED compounds.
 Other participants explained paying special attention to the sterility of the injecting environment.
 Matthew (26, Vic), for example, detailed how in his previous house he had had a separate room ‘that was like my man cave’ with a ‘little desk in the corner […] that had all my sanitary stuff’, which he made sure ‘was cleaned each week’.
 In his current apartment, which he shares with his training partner, they inject together in the kitchen:

-So we have our gear in the cupboard and all the needles and the syringes and stuff and then we have a clean kitchen top, just pull it out and we just wipe a few swabs over the kitchen top as well to make sure it’s really cleaned over and then we get it set up and then we usually do our injections usually on the same day, so I can do mine and then he’ll get his ready and then I just have to do the action for him [his training partner].
+So we have our gear in the cupboard and all the needles and the syringes and stuff and then we have a clean kitchen top, just pull it out and we just wipe a few swabs over the kitchen top as well to make sure it’s really cleaned over and then we get it set up and then we usually do our injections usually on the same day, so I can do mine and then he’ll get his ready and then I just have to do the action [injecting] for him.
 (Matthew, 26, Vic)

 There is an evident focus here on environmental dirt, understood as contaminating and unclean matter that threatens the integrity of the body.
 Matthew appears less concerned about blood as a matter to be managed.
 This is especially notable in the context of injecting another person and possible blood flow in a domestic space.
 We discuss peer-to-peer injecting practices at length in the next section.
 For now, our point is that risk is typically conceived in relation to perceived environmental contaminants that threaten to violate the integrity of the body but rarely considered in relation to outward-oriented risk management practices, especially bleeding.

-This lack of attention to viral transmission risk and blood flow is also evident in men’s reports of their post-injecting practices.
-Following intramuscular injecting, participants frequently recounted rubbing or massaging the injection site to ‘help disperse’ the viscous compound and to aid absorption.
+This lack of attention to viral transmission risk and blood flow is also apparent in men’s reports of their post-injecting practices.
+Following intramuscular injecting, participants frequently recounted rubbing or massaging the injection site, which they understood to ‘help disperse’ the viscous compound and aid absorption.
 For example, Basil (25, Vic) described giving the injection site ‘a good rub for a couple of minutes just to help disperse the oil through the muscle and warm it up’.
 Similarly, Dylan (19, NSW) reported that after he injects, he massages the area:

 Dylan: Pretty much just grab my fingers, or even sometimes if it’s a bit tougher, I’ll grab my knuckles and I’ll just rub where I injected pretty much. […] Move it all around and get some blood flowing.